Liv-star/Cybersecurity-Portfolio/Task-1-Nmap-Scan/README.md

 ---

-## Recommendations

-- Disable SMBv1 and secure SMB access.
-- Restrict MySQL to localhost.
-- Replace FTP with SFTP or FTPS.
-- Keep all operating systems and services updated.
-- Investigate unknown services.
-- Enable continuous monitoring and logging.

----

 ## Skills Demonstrated

 - Network Discovery
 - Service Enumeration
-- Port Scanning
+- Version Detection
 - Security Assessment
+- Vulnerability Identification
 - Risk Analysis
-- Vulnerability Identification
 - Technical Documentation

 ---

 ## Screenshots

-Screenshots of the scan are available in the `screenshots` folder.
+Screenshots are located inside the **screenshots** folder.

 ---

 ## Conclusion

-This assessment demonstrates the use of Nmap for identifying exposed services, evaluating security risks, and recommending mitigation strategies to improve the security posture of a local network.
+This project demonstrates the use of Nmap for network discovery, service enumeration, and security assessment.
+The scan identified several exposed services that should be secured to reduce the network's attack surface.